Snap HappinessWritten by Gavin Humphreys

-Rethink ‘selfies’ - use the camera for yourself, forget photos of yourself.
+Rethink ‘selfies’ - forget photos of yourself, use the camera for yourself.
 Start thinking about how to get real benefits, like happiness and satisfaction, from your phone photography.

 Being creative with your camera gives you the freedom to think outside the box.
 It exercises your brain, and perhaps your body, depending on the scale of the adventure.

 Photography as an art form is also an exercise in mindfulness - being aware of everything around you, and being in the moment when you take your picture.

 A Note on Instagram

 Photography nowadays coincides with platforms like Instagram, Snapchat, and TikTok, where art is often forgotten in favor of vanity and competition.
 Often, it's a battle of who is the coolest, who has the best body, who has visited the most amazing places, who has accomplished more, or who has the most followers.
 These comparisons can raise stress levels, and create a feeling of inadequacy, let alone decrease general self-esteem.

 You can delete Instagram, it won’t kill you.
 Trust us, we live to tell the tale.

 One idea is to start a new account with a focus - wildlife, sunsets, wine, tai-chi, whatever, but make it a passion.
 Only follow other similar accounts rather than hoards of acquaintances, celebrities, or influencers.
 Post any photos you want related to the topic.
 Overthinking social media makes it less like a passion project or scrapbook and more like a full-time job.